-A key aim of the scheme is to draw together the knowledge, experience and expertise of private collectors with that of museum curators in a short and intense programme of research leading to an acquisition.
-The scheme provides curators with a framework for research, including studio visits and discussion with the members of the Collections Fund Committee.
+The scheme is funded by a committee of CAS patrons, and draws together the knowledge, experience and expertise of private collectors with that of museum curators in a short and intense programme of research leading to an acquisition.
+The scheme provides curators with a framework for research, including studio visits and discussion with the members of the committee.